1,000+ Opportunities

 Training Upcoming trainings as well as materials from past training sessions.
 Build America, Buy America (BABA) A domestic content procurement preference to ensure any "infrastructure project" funded by HUD use materials produced in the United States.
 Program Areas and Allocations Community Emergency Relief Fund (CERF) TBD: Amount based on need Public Services (Recovery KY)

-Based on current listing details, eligibility includes: All cities and counties are eligible to apply for funds, with the exception of Ashland, Bowling Green, Covington, Elizabethtown, Henderson, Hopkinsville, Lexington-Fayette County, Louisville/Jefferson County Metro Gover… Applicants should confirm final requirements in the official notice before submission.
+According to the current listing, eligibility includes: All cities and counties are eligible to apply for funds, with the exception of Ashland, Bowling Green, Covington, Elizabethtown, Henderson, Hopkinsville, Lexington-Fayette County, Louisville/Jefferson County Metro Gover….
+Confirm the full requirements in the official notice before applying.

-The current target date is January 30, 2027.
-Build your timeline backwards from this date to cover registrations, approvals, attachments, and final submission checks.
+Applications for Community Development Block Grant (CDBG) Program are due January 30, 2027.
+Build your timeline backwards from this date to cover registrations, approvals, and final submission checks.